-How Long Does it Take to Get a Divorce in Arizona
+How Long Does it Take to Get a Divorce in Arizona?

-The reason we tell our clients our goal is to get them through the process as quickly as possible is because we understand we gain a competitive advantage against other attorneys if we can accumulate, analyze, and are prepared to present all of the evidence in support of our clients’ position much faster than opposing counsel.
+The reason we tell our clients our goal is to get them through the process as quickly as possible is that we understand we gain a competitive advantage against other attorneys if we can accumulate, analyze, and are prepared to present all of the evidence in support of our clients’ position much faster than opposing counsel.
 The other reason is that we want to save our clients the expense of prolonged litigation.

 Choose Your Attorney Wisely and Shorten the Time it Takes to Get a Divorce in Arizona

-We chose to begin with the “Choose Your Attorney Wisely” as the first factor because it is the most important factor in determining how long it will take you to complete a divorce in Arizona.
+We decided to begin with the “Choose Your Attorney Wisely” as the first factor because it is the most important factor in determining how long it will take you to complete a divorce in Arizona.
 Your attorney has several things he or she must do before asking the judge to set your case for mediation or trial.

 Specifically, your attorney is required to disclose certain financial and other documentation and information to the opposing attorney.
 The opposing attorney, likewise, has the same obligation.
-The problem is that many attorneys do not prioritize gathering all of the required documentation and information that is required to be disclosed and, as a result, can delay the scheduling of a mediation or trial for many months.
+The problem is that many lawyers do not prioritize gathering all of the required documentation and information that is required to be disclosed and, as a result, can delay the scheduling of mediation or trial for many months.

 The attorneys at Hildebrand Law, PC use this tendency to our advantage.
 We have a comprehensive meeting covering every issue in the case within days of being retained to identify all of the information and documentation needed to present a compelling case for our clients and then immediately begin accumulating and documenting all of the information for disclosure and use at mediation or trial.

 The next most important factor in determining how long it takes to get a divorce in Arizona is the complexity of your case.
-A case involving a short term marriage, a few assets, and a few debts takes much less time than a case involving a long term marriage, contested issues concerning custody and parenting time, and complicated community property issues, such as the valuation of a business.
+A case involving a short-term marriage, a few assets, and a few debts takes much less time than a case involving a long-term marriage, contested issues concerning custody and parenting time, and complicated community property issues, such as the valuation of a business.

-For example, a complex case may require a full day of mediation or trial whereas a very simple case may only require a few hours of mediation or trial.
-All judge’s calenders are very full.
-They may have room on their calender for a two hour trial very soon, but may have to schedule a full day trial six months down the road.
+For example, a complex case may require a full day of mediation or trial whereas a straightforward case may only require a few hours of mediation or trial.
+All judge’s calendars are very full.
+They may have room on their calendar for a two-hour hearing very soon but may have to schedule a whole day trial six months down the road.

-If one or more experts are needed in your Arizona divorce case, they are unlikely to begin their work on your case until all of the important information and documentation is accumulated and disclosed by your attorney.
+If one or more experts are needed in your Arizona divorce case, they are unlikely to begin their work on your case until all of the relevant information and documentation is accumulated and disclosed by your attorney.
 The court is also highly unlikely to schedule your case for trial until these experts have informed the court how long it will take them to complete their work and submit written reports to the parties and the court.

 It is not unusual for these experts to need up to six months or even longer to conduct their investigations and issue their reports, which lengthens the time it takes to get a divorce in Arizona.

-I want to leave you with some specific information about how long it takes to get a divorce in Arizona.
-If you are able to settle your case, you are permitted to file your settlement paperwork to the Court and obtain a divorce in as little as sixty days.
+I want to leave you with some information about how long it takes to get a divorce in Arizona.
+If you can settle your case, you are permitted to file your settlement paperwork to the Court and obtain a divorce in as little as sixty days.

 On average, cases that are not settled typically take between nine months to a year to go to trial.
-If the case is contested but the parties are able to settle their issues in mediation, you are likely looking at completing the Arizona divorce process in four to six months.
+If the case is contested, but the parties can resolve their issues in mediation, you are likely looking at completing the Arizona divorce process in four to six months.

 I hope this information is helpful to you and I want to emphasize that the attorney you choose has a strong influence on how long it takes to get a divorce in Arizona, as well as how much your divorce will cost.
-We have all heard the adage “time is money” and nothing could be more true in a divorce case.
+We have all heard the adage “time is money” and nothing could be truer in a divorce case.
 The longer your case takes to resolve the more money you will spend.

 Efficiency and speed are built into all of our detailed processes and procedures every divorce attorney and paralegal employ in all of our clients’ cases.
 These principles are ingrained in the way we practice family law to the extent that it is an automatic response by our entire law firm immediately upon being retained in an Arizona divorce case.